Calcium Carbonate

 What is the recommended dosage of Calcium Carbonate?

-The clinically studied dose for Calcium Carbonate is 1,000-1,200 mg elemental calcium/day for general bone support; 500-600 mg per dose (calcium absorption maxes at ~500 mg single dose); antacid use 500-1,500 mg as needed.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1,000-1,200 mg elemental calcium/day for general bone support; 500-600 mg per dose (calcium absorption maxes at ~500 mg single dose); antacid use 500-1,500 mg as needed Always follow the product label and check with a healthcare provider for personal advice.